-When a CS becomes a MS, it automatically becomes a member of the first SNMP community (include read/write and read only) to which the CS belongs.
+When a CaS becomes an MS, it automatically becomes a member of the first SNMP community (include read/write and read only) to which the CS belongs.
 However, if a MS has its own IP address, it can belong to SNMP communities to which other switches in the group, including the CS, do not belong.